Serve God.

 At First Baptist Church, one of our most significant ministries is our work to care for the homeless and the hungry.
 Even in a wealthy community like ours, food insecurity affects one in seven people (one in six children).
 Our ministries to this population include:

-Rotating Shelter
+Overnight Rotating Shelter

 Organized by the Shelter Association of Washtenaw County with participation from many area churches and synagogues.
 Each March, we host the overflow from the local homeless shelter in our church building.
 Each night for a week, volunteers offer a free, home-cooked soup dinner and a safe, warm, friendly place to stay for the night.

-Daytime Warming Shelter
+Daytime Warming Center

 Organized by M.I.S.S.I.O.N., a local nonprofit that works to help local homeless people address many of their needs.
 This is one of our newest ministries, organized recently during a brutally cold winter.
 Two days a week each February, we host a daytime warming shelter, offering a safe, warm, friendly place to relax and connect with others during the day.
 Volunteers offer a free, home-cooked lunch, along with friendship and hospitality.